Just for Instructors!

 When the designated person comes to the library, he must identify himself with an official picture ID.

-The library can also mail books to students and faculty who don't attend classes on any of our campuses.
+The library can also mail items to students and faculty who don't attend classes on any of our campuses.
 Contact one of the librarians below to make arrangements for mail delivery.

 Articles from Magazines, Newspapers, and Scholarly Journals

 Need periodical articles?
 The library subscribes to over 100 databases that faculty and students can search in for articles from magazines, newspapers, and journals.
 Thousands of the articles are available full text in the databases, and can be viewed, saved, or printed from any computer with internet access.
 If the full text isn't available through the database, and the library has a subscription to the periodical it was published in, we can email you a copy.

 Need help with research?
 Can't come in to the library?
 Call us, email us, or Chat with us online!
 We also have many online Tutorials and LibGuides - Class & Topic Guides to help you with both general and subject-specific research.